 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-Hi guys.
+Well – now you can find out.
 On Thursday I went to my surgeon for a follow-up and due to weakness and exhaustion and medication I was not able to drive so I had to make use of Lyft drivers to get me there and back.
-Thankfully I was able to find a discount card that cost me $4.99 for $4 off a limited number of rides so I saved $3 all together.
+Thankfully I was able to find a discount card that cost me $4.99 for $4 off a limited number of rides so I saved $3.
 Unfortunately, that’s where my happiness as a new Lyft customer stops.

-My Experience with a Cane and Portable Oxygen Machine
+My Experience Using LYFT with a Cane and Portable Oxygen Machine

 Text from LYFT